Glimpse: Generalized Locality for Scalable and Robust CT: Experiments

-The upper row of Figure~\ref{fig: sparse view} and Table~\ref{tab: quantitative results} show the performance of different models on in-distribution test samples of chest images.
-This experiment shows that {\dlt}, by leveraging only a single MLP network, can outperform successful CNNs like U-Net and achieve comparable performance with state-of-the-art LGS and LPD methods.
+We use 35820 training samples of chest images from the LoDoPaB-CT dataset~\cite{leuschner2021lodopab} in resolution $128 \times 128$.
+Figure~\ref{fig: 128_test} and Table~\ref{tab: quantitative results} show the performance of different models on in-distribution test samples of chest images.
+We see that {\dlt} (MLP) and {\dlt} (MultiMLP) outperform successful CNNs like U-Net and iRadonMAP and achieve comparable performance with LGS and LPD methods, all while using simple MLPs.

-The lower row of Figure~\ref{fig: sparse view} and Table~\ref{tab: quantitative results} provide a comparative analysis of the performance of various models trained on chest images when applied to OOD brain images.
-This experiment demonstrates that while U-Net excels on in-distribution samples, its performance significantly deteriorates on OOD data.
-This decline in performance may be attributed to the U-Net's large receptive field which results in overfitting to large-scale features.
-We emphasize that this large receptive field is important to capture information delocalized in the filtered backprojection image and achieve strong performance.
-Indeed, reducing the receptive field, while a potential remedy for poor generalization on OOD data, may compromise the reconstruction quality even on in-distribution test data.
+Figure~\ref{fig: 128_ood} and Table~\ref{tab: quantitative results} compare the various models trained on chest images and applied to OOD brain images.
+This experiment demonstrates that while U-Net, iRadonMAP and iRadonMAP-ff excel on in-distribution samples, their performance significantly deteriorates on OOD data.

-On the contrary, {\dlt} demonstrates remarkable performance on OOD data.
-Although LPD's performance on OOD data is sometimes comparable or slightly better than that of {\dlt}, it comes at a very high memory and compute cost due to the repeated application of the forward operator and its adjoint in the network architecture.
+By contrast, {\dlt} (MLP) shows strong performance on OOD data. {\dlt} (MultiMLP) achieves comparable performance with {\dlt} (MLP) which showcases the suitability of the new MultiMLP architecture.
+Although LPD's performance on OOD data is sometimes comparable or slightly better than that of {\dlt}, it comes at an extremely high memory and compute cost; we analyze this further in Section \ref{sec: computational efficiency}.

+Table \ref{tab: quantitative results} also highlights the superior performance of {\dlt} compared to iRadonMAP and its variants, particularly iRadonMAP-ffnu, which excludes the post-processing CNN.
+This can be explained by two key factors: (1) Unlike iRadonMAP, which extracts a single sinusoidal curve per pixel, {\dlt} also processes neighboring pixels, enabling significantly better reconstructions; and (2) while iRadonMAP-ffnu uses a linear transformation for local neighborhood processing, {\dlt} leverages a much more expressive non-linear mapping via MLPs.

+On the other hand, iRadonMAP and iRadonMAP-ff show better reconstruction on in-distribution chest data but generalize poorly compared to the local processing iRadonMAP-ffnu.
+This is due to the post-processing CNN in iRadonMAP and iRadonMAP-ff, which negatively impacts generalization.
+Finally, the filter in iRadonMAP-ff outperforms the MLP filter in the original version, demonstrating the advantage of simple linear filtering, as discussed in Section \ref{sec: adaptive filter}.